RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers?C=N%3BO%3DD&cHash=a468aac9df186e84a60783c272ff1981.html.md

 ## Main points for lecturers in brief

-  * As a reaction to the NRW state government’s rulings HHU has adapted its regulations regarding teaching and examinations.
-For more information, please check the sections „teaching and studying“ and „examinations“.
   * As a rule, in-person lectures are not allowed.
 Wherever possible, classes will take place online until the end of the lecture period, Laboratory placements and practical courses can only take place on campus in exceptional cases and after authorisation by the responsible dean of studies.
   * Oral exams must take place online.
   * Planned exams and re-scheduled exams may take place in person after authorisation of the responsible dean of studies.